nosnoc/vdx/README.md

 # VDX: Automatic Index Tracking for casADi NLPs
 VDX is a wrapper for the creation of generic casADi NLPs which provides automatic, transparent, index tracking facilities for named variable classes.
-It also provides a direct interface to casADi nlpsol and allows for automatic results extraction for the mentioned varable classes.
+It also provides a direct interface to casADi nlpsol and allows for automatic results extraction for the mentioned variable classes.
 ## Quickstart Guide for Users
 This section provides a quick overview for general users of how to use this tool.
 First we create a problem via: